exratione/cloudwatch-logs-janitor/README.md

 ```

 When listing or deleting log groups, using the name prefix is much faster than
 other filters.
-The prefix can be passed into the API, whereas the other filters
+The prefix can be passed into the AWS API for listing log groups,
-require all of the log groups in the account to be loaded for comparison.
-This
+whereas the other filters require all of the log groups in the account to be
-can require multiple sequential API calls, as the size limit of the response
+loaded for comparison.
+This can require multiple sequential API calls, as the
-is small.
+size limit placed on the response is small.